Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #10

-DRAG DROP You manage the Git repository for a large enterprise application.
+You manage the Git repository for a large enterprise application.

 During the development of the application, you use a file named Config.json.

 You need to prevent Config.json from being committed to the source control whenever changes to the application are committed.

-Which three actions should you perform in sequence?
+**Which three actions should you perform in sequence?**

 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Select and Place: